Even though the holiday season is in full swing, the courts continue to issue rulings, bringing justice to the nice and coal to the naughty.

 Construction Industry Laborers Pension Fund, et al. v.
 Fulsom Brothers, Inc., No. 4:18-CV-00580-NKL, 2018 WL 6331705 (W.D.
 Mo.
 Dec.
 4, 2018) (Judge Nanette K. Laughrey).
 In this suit to recover unpaid employee benefit plan contributions, the court denied Plaintiff’s request to strike Defendant’s jury demand.
 The court noted that although the Eighth Circuit has not directly addressed a demand for a jury trial under ERISA section 502(g), the Third Circuit has explicitly found that its authorization of “such other legal or equitable relief” (29 U.S.C.A. § 1132(g)(2)(E)) confers a right to a jury trial.
 Absent any authority from the Eighth Circuit or the U.S. Supreme Court, the court declines to strike the jury demand.

 Enlightened Solutions, LLC v.
 United Behavioral Health, Unite Here Health, & Optum Inc., No. 118CV06672NLHAMD, 2018 WL 6381883 (D.N.J.
 Dec.
 6, 2018) (Judge Noel L. Hillman).
 The court concluded that “the anti-assignment provision in Defendants’ Plan is valid and enforceable.
 Because JV did not obtain written consent from the Plan to assign his claims to Plaintiff, Plaintiff does not hold a valid assignment through which to pursue its claims here.
-Similarly, Plaintiff does not hold a valid power of attorney and cannot prosecute JV’s claims on his behalf.
+Similarly, Plaintiff does not hold a valid power of attorneys and cannot prosecute JV’s claims on his behalf.
 Consequently, Defendants’ motion to dismiss Plaintiff’s complaint must be granted.”

 Salinas Valley Memorial Healthcare System v.
 Monterey Peninsula Horticulture, Inc., et al., No. 17-CV-07076-VKD, 2018 WL 6268878 (N.D.
 Cal.
 Nov.
 29, 2018) (Magistrate Judge Virginia K. Demarchi).
 On the provider’s Section 502(a)(1)(B) claim, the court concluded that the Hospital has pled facts that plausibly support its standing to sue based on an assignment of right from plan beneficiaries and participants.
 The Hospital may assert ERISA disclosure arguments with respect to the issue of Plan interpretation and that the Plan’s one-year limitations period is not enforceable.
 The Hospital’s “applicable law” theory with respect to the proper level of payment is not implausible as a matter of law.
 The Hospital is not precluded from asserting arguments that certain Plan provisions were allegedly not properly disclosed under ERISA.
 The Hospital has sufficiently pled that the Plan was based on an improper reference-based pricing model.